 What Is a Spindle on an Angle Grinder?

 A spindle on an angle grinder is a threaded shaft that drives attachments.
-Spindle types, materials, and dimensions vary, so verify proper maintenance and compatibility for peak performance and safety during grinding tasks.
+Spindle types, materials, and dimensions vary by model, so verify proper maintenance and compatibility for safe, reliable performance.

 What Is the Thread on an Angle Grinder?